wkumari/draft-wkumari-dhc-capport/README.md

    appears to hang, saying something like "Downloading Proxy Script", or simply "The Internet doesn't work"), and they become frustrated.
-   This may result in them not purchasing the Internet access provided by the captive portal.
-The connectivity attempts may also facilitate
+   This may result in them not purchasing the Internet access provided